CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ### Flag 6

-Using the *Sysadmin* credentials we examined the *.bashrc* file for aliases, which are custom shortcuts configured on the system.
+Using the *Sysadmin* credentials we logged in and examined the *.bashrc* file for aliases, which are custom shortcuts configured on the system.

 *Illustration of Accessing the Bashrc file.*
 ![flag 6 - login](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c599de5f-4645-4660-9403-7db8d927a056)